 Violin/Viola, Piano: 3 octave fingerings

-Note that there are quite a number of fingerings possible for the three octave scales; this handout simply provides a means of memorization for the purpose of auditions.
+Note that there are quite a number of fingerings possible for the three octave scales; this essay simply provides a means of memorization for the purpose of auditions.
 See also:

 • Carl Flesch: Scale Studies: Violin | Viola